QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 <div class="row row-cols-md-2 mt-3"><div>

-A security program must be public, realist, simple, and accurate.
-You will have to be proactive <small>(formations...)</small> to ensure it's applied.
+A security program must be public, realist, simple, accurate, and adapted to the business of the company.

 Setting up a program show the intention of the company to comply with legal regulations, but if not followed, it will be used to punish the company.

+The program must be supported by the executives and taken in consideration in every decision.

+You need to be proactive <small>(formations...)</small> to ensure it's applied.
+It's also important to document the security program.

+➡️ According to the DAMA framework, we start by identifying the regulations, then we define policies, then standards/directives and guides, then we evaluate the risks and setup procedures.

+➡️ According to ISO 27001, we first define the scope of the program, the assets, their critical level, their value (impact/loss).
+Then, we identify the threats, and set up controls and monitoring.

+</div><div>

 🖨️ Policies <small>(based on legal requirements and business principles)</small> 🖨️